Trusted WordPress tutorials, when you need them most.

 SendLayer DNS TXT records once they've been verified

-Here, you’ll find a list of all of your DNS records in one place.
+Here, you’ll find a list of all your DNS records in one place.
 Once your domain has been successfully authorized, you’ll see green checkmarks next to each DNS record in the ‘Status’ column.

 Step 4: Finish Setting Up WP Mail SMTP to Use SendLayer